MlennGarien/800craft/readme.md

 ## About 800craft
 800craft is a modified version of the popular Minecraft server software called fCraft.
 It was created by Jonty800 and is now maintained by GlennMR and Jonty800.

-800Craft is currently working on a big update with will include Physics and many more features.
+800Craft is currently working on a big update, which will include Physics and many more new features and commands.
 Something to get real excited for is the MineManager that is coming very soon.
-You'll be able to access your console and monitor month by month server statistics anywhere in the world from 800Craft.net and best of all - it's going to be 100% free!
+You'll be able to access your con- isole and monitor month by month server statistics anywhere in the world from 800Craft.net and best of all, it's going to be 100% free!
-Download it now, it's extremely stable and very high on performance and when we release our next version, we'll send you an automatic update :).
+Download it now, 800Craft is extremely stable and very high on performance and when we release our next version, we'll send you an automatic update :).
 ## Features

 On top of all the amazing features fCraft already has, we have implemented: